-8.8.2.
-Other planed modification to Reference Level
+8.8.1.
+Other planned modification to Reference Level

-In addition to the RL improvements addressed in Section 8.8 and 8.8.1, the REDD+ Secretariat will take the necessary steps to comply with the observations made to the RL technical evaluation by the UNFCCC (Report of the technical assessment of the proposed forest reference emission level of [Party] submitted in 2016), following the Methodological Framework of the Carbon Fund and updating the ER-PD accordingly.
-Thereby, by Februray of 2018 the REDD+ Secretariat intends to have developed complete RLs of forest plantations and of managed forests, and to have revised and updated the RL of secondary forests (See Table 8.8.1).
-It is expected that in 2018 the HWP emissions will be incorporated to the RL as well.
+In addition to the RL improvements addressed in Section 8.8, the REDD+ Secretariat will take the necessary steps to comply with the observations made to the RL technical evaluation by the UNFCCC (Report of the technical assessment of the proposed forest reference emission level of [Party] submitted in 2016), following the Methodological Framework of the Carbon Fund and updating the ER-PD accordingly.
+Thereby, by the first monitoring event, the REDD+ Secretariat intends to have developed complete RLs of forest plantations and of managed forests, and to have revised and updated the RL of secondary forests.
+It is expected that in 2018 the HWP emissions will be incorporated by the first monitoring event.